decafhotchocolate/umitweak-chiru/README.md

 # umitweak-chiru
-Archive of Umitweak Chiru, a (outdated) console conversion for Umineko no Naku Koro Ni Chriu
+Archive of Umitweak Chiru, a (outdated) console conversion for Umineko no Naku Koro Ni Chiru

 I wish to stress, I had zero hand in the creation of this patch.
 This is purely for archival purposes.